paulschick/meteorite-tracker/notes/nasa_dev/07_Refactoring.md

 And we're still good.

 One other thing I'll need to do is to deal with the partial loading of the component.

+## 03 Refactor

+Right now I have two services to use -> one of them is the data service for making HTTP requests, and the other is an error handler service.
+I also have a guard defined as an import guard.
+These are all in the core directory and are imported and used by the core module.

+I have not hooked up the core module to the app module.
+I have not connected any components to this either, or tested the HTTP requests and error methods used.
+I should want to do this before moving on to more intense refactoring.

+### Files with Logic to Keep

+I word it this way because I'll need the logic, but not necessarily the same file or file structure...

+- apd.model.ts
+- apd.component.ts -> consider having style & template inline for this
+- apd.component.html
+- apd.component.css
+- meteorite-list.component.ts/.html/.css -> same here with inlining
+- meteorite-detail.component.ts/.html/.css -> same here with inlining
+- meteorite-display.component.ts/.html/.css -> same here with inlining
+- meteorite.model.ts
+- app.component.ts/.css
+- app.module.ts
+- nasa-config.ts

+It's not all that much.
+The main thing is going to be hooking it up with core, adding routing and a routing module, and then moving logic out of components where possible.
+Honestly probably not too much need for that, but I will need some more checks/error handling in the meteorite components where the data is manipulated

+- Deal with the errors around the .slice() being called on a null value.
+  - This will need a decent look